 Public networks are the bane of unsafe internet usage, and the best way to think of them is an open pasture where you can graze on your internet usage while a hacker with sharp teeth come out without who even knowing it and taking a look without you even noticing.
 If you use the free Wi-Fi at the café or the gym without any protections on your device, then you are putting yourself in a lot of danger regarding your privacy, as hackers will be able to read everything you send and receive on some networks.

 A Virtual Private Network is probably the service you will be looking for when using a network like that, as it will shield your connection from outside spies and will only allow others to see that you are using a VPN at best.
-You might want to do some research on which is the best for you as there are many options for individuals and solopreneurs.
+You might want to do some research on top vpn providers compared for you as there are many options for individuals and solopreneurs.
 Whatever you choose, almost any VPN is better than no VPN.